 I want to help out on the Dreamflight trip

 Our next trip for 192 deserving children will take place 26th October - 5th November 2019.
+Applications for volunteers for the 2019 trip will open in January 2019.

 We couldn’t make this happen without the support of an army of volunteers, both in the UK and in Florida.
 There are a variety of roles required, and by the time we hit the theme parks the ratio of adult helpers to children is pretty much 1:1.
 We require both medical and non-medical professionals and our volunteers come from all walks of life, from nurses to police, to physiotherapists to office workers.